The Congressional Gold Medal and the Presidential Medal of Freedom are the highest civilian honors in the United States.

 With twin 2,520-horsepower engines and up to 19 seats, the Sikorsky S-92 is among the world's most powerful civilian helicopters.—Josh Harkinson

 The bomb injured 12 civilians.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'civilian.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'civilian.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.